addania/coding/src/pages/Intro_to_Git.md

 git config --global user.email "mirka.schw@gmail.com"
 ```

->Tto check status of my git in a project (if they are up-to-date with master branch or if I have any staging commits), first navigate to project folder by cd addania.com then executing:
+>To check status of my Git in a project (if they are up-to-date with master branch or if I have any staging commits), first navigate to project folder by cd addania.com then executing:
 ```
 git status
 ```